TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

 To enable procedural waves the ``Waves`` option must be turned on.

 .. note::
-    Procedural waves will work only if a ``Wind`` force field is present in the scene.
+    The direction of procedural waves is derived from a ``Wind`` force field in the scene.

+    If a scene does not have a ``Wind`` force field, procedural waves will only move in the default direction which cannot be changed.

 .. image:: src_images/outdoor_rendering/outdoor_rendering_volumetric_waves.png
    :align: center